April 2023 - Capital City College Group

 “I was really pleased with how it turned out.
 It was identical my design.
 It’s been nice to see my drawing brought to life.
 I put it on Instagram and have had a lot of nice comments.

 “My interest in fashion started at secondary school.
-I’ve always been very creative and been drawing fashion illustrations since I was a young.
-I enjoy coming into college every day.
+I’ve always been very creative and have been drawing fashion illustrations since I was young.
+I enjoy coming to college every day.

 “We design garments, make samples and learn different skills and techniques like sewing, pattern cutting and quilting.
 The teachers are always by your side if you need help.
 I enjoy it a lot.”